 A person with very strong monolithic assumptions about language might believe some of the following:

 Each language has an unambiguous shape and form

 Each language is uniform and stable

 Few people, and almost certainly no language teachers, will believe all these statements without exception.
-But monolithic assumptions like these often underlie our practices as teachers, as well as the expectations and practices of the learners we teach.
+But monolithic assumptions like these often underlie materials, tests, and our classroom practices, as well as the expectations and practices of our learners.